dvdsk/prosesitter.nvim/README.md

  - Low performance impact; vale is called asynchronously and only when needed
  - Portable; written in lua and depends only on the vale binary. offers to install vale if not found
  - Configurable; switch between prose style without reloading, add your own queries specifying what to lint
  - Supports any language with a treesitter parser; though you might need to add your own query if I have not yet added one [adding queries](adding_queries.md).
-Out of the box support for: python rust latex c c++
+Out of the box support for: python, rust, latex, c, c++
  - Telescope integration

 ### Requirements